davidclough/node/_documents/javascript-guide/javascript-guide.md

 * Arrays - a sequence of values surrounded by square brackets, e.g. <br />
 	`["apple", "orange", "banana", false, 23]`

-Technically the property keys should be surrounded by `double quotes` for the JSON to be valid (see [http://www.jsonlint.com/](http://www.jsonlint.com/)).
+Technically the property keys should be surrounded by `double quotes` for the JSON to be valid (see <a href="http://www.jsonlint.com/" target="_blank" dummy="_">http://www.jsonlint.com/</a>).
 Often you will not need to do this but it is something to bear in mind.

 You can nest objects and arrays within other objects or arrays.
 In the example below we have cheated, to avoid an ugly example, and used an ES2015 `template literal` as the JSON container instead of a string.